alexzedev/Paint_app/README.md

 * Simple and intuitive graphical interface
 * Supports the following options:
-** Color: Choose from a range of colors to paint with Brush Size: Adjust the size of the brush to create different effects
+1. Color: Choose from a range of colors to paint with
+2. Brush Size: Adjust the size of the brush to create different effects
-Save: Save your painting to a file
+3. Save: Save your painting to a file
-Clear: Clear the canvas and start again
+4. Clear: Clear the canvas and start again
-Allows users to paint on a canvas using the mouse or keyboard Supports multiple layers and layer management
+* Allows users to paint on a canvas using the mouse or keyboard